Zyrox03/Said-Bara-Portfolio/README.md

 # Said-Bara-Portfolio
-My first ever portfolio created :)
+My second portfolio ever created :)

+check master branch for more lines of code